 - A party warned at a pre-hearing review that the claim had little prospect of success might have to contribute to the other side's legal costs.

-- If either party (or its representatives) behaves abusively, disruptively or unreasonably during the case, it can be ordered to pay costs of up to £10,000.
+- If either party (or its representatives) behaves abusively, disruptively or unreasonably during the case, it can be ordered to pay costs of up to £20,000 (or more, in exceptional cases).

 4. The employment tribunal decision